 On the Advanced settings page:

-If you want to test Flash and Flex web applications, then make sure that the Use Adobe Flash Player option is enabled (On).
+To test Flash and Flex web applications, make sure that the Use Adobe Flash Player option is enabled (On).

 If your tested web application uses HTML pop-ups, then make sure that the Block pop-ups option is disabled (Off).